Should I Use a Pseudonym?

 These aren’t my real eyebrows:

-And “Lusby” is not my real last name.
+And “Lusby” is not my real, legal last name.

-My legal last name is exceptionally common, and after Googling myself (use an incognito window to do that so Google doesn’t give you preferential treatment) I discovered that there are lots of people who share it.
+My legal last name is exceptionally common, and after Googling myself (use an incognito window or someone else’s computer to Google yourself) I discovered that there are lots of people who share it.

 Lusby is a family name.